NotRaymoo/d2w-mini/mp_calc/Readme.md

 <h1>This Platform's Users</h1>
 ```

 - The first line `{% extends "base.html" %}` inherits the `base.html` for some of the common elements such as the navigation bar, importing certain scripts, and CSS files.
-The javascript which we will translate from the file `serverlibrary.py` is imported in the last few lines of `base.html`.
+The javascript which we will transalte from the file `serverlibrary.py` is imported in the last few lines of `base.html`.
 - The second line indicates the block `app_content`.
 Each html file templates we have will modify this block `app_content`.

 This file basically iterates over all users and create rows of users in a table.
 The table body code is shown below.